Google’s SGE Update Will Change SEO Forever

 If you aren’t already monitoring organic search performance, now’s the time to start.
 The honest truth is we don’t know precisely what will happen to organic traffic until we have users interacting with the new layout at scale.
 Algorithm changes will be more immediately measurable.

-Watch for which of your pages and articles fall and which ones rise.
-Test the new experience as soon as you’re able to understand the way users find (or don’t find) you.
+Watch for which pages and articles fall and which rise.
+Test the new experience as soon as you understand how users find (or don’t find) you.
 Collecting, organizing, and understanding search data is vital to plotting a safe way forward through this massive change.

 If Perspectives becomes the go-to for product research, it will make it much more important for brands to exist organically on platforms like Reddit and TikTok to maintain some control over the conversation.
 This is, of course, anathema to the idea that user-generated content provides a less biased perspective than content straight from corporate websites.
 Heavy-handed tactics will be met with hostility from consumers, but subtler engagements may be possible.

-It is likely that brands will need to become more comfortable representing themselves authentically in less controlled, corporate spaces.
+Brands will likely need to become more comfortable representing themselves authentically in less controlled corporate spaces.
 Social media savvy may become one of the most important skills for tomorrow’s marketers and SEO pros.

 Be an early adopter

 A natural reaction to disruptive change is to reject it.
-It’s easiest if we can do the things we’re comfortable with, the things we’re good at.
+It’s easiest to do the things we’re comfortable with, the things we’re good at.

 This attitude won’t cut it for SEO going forward.
 It’s known in the search advertising world that jumping on new features and technologies provides a competitive edge.
-Google wants their new features to be adopted, which may (in some cases) result in marketers that embrace new trends being rewarded for their efforts with better search rankings and more visibility.
+Google wants its new features adopted, which may (in some cases) result in marketers who embrace new trends being rewarded for their efforts with better search rankings and more visibility.

 We know that some kinds of content are, at minimum, going to experience new competition in the form of AI-generated answers.
 If you have this kind of content scheduled for development this year, pause that project and re-allocate those resources.
 Focus on unique, high-quality pillar content.
 Anything that an AI will struggle to understand or summarize for a user is fair game.
 Anything else should be considered very carefully before proceeding.